BairagiSaurabh/Project-I-Recommendation-system-Amazon/README.md

 # Amazon Fashion Recommendation System

-Online shopping can save time for both the buyer and retailer, reducing phone calls about availability, specifications, hours of operation or other information easily found on company and product pages.
+Online shopping can save time for both the buyer and retailer by reducing phone calls about availability, specifications, hours of operation or other information that can be easily found on company and product pages.
 There are a lot of reasons why customers today prefer shopping online:

 1) Convenience.
 2) Price comparisons.